AdenKoperczak/grib2pf/README.md

 ## Settings
 Below are all the settings supported by this program.

+`aws`: Boolean describing if AWS data should be used

+`product`: AWS product to use

+`pullTime`: How often to pull AWS for new data

 `url`: The URL to pull from.
 Should probably come from "https://mrms.ncep.noaa.gov/data"